 People who frequently snore usually have a lot more nose and throat tissues that tend to vibrate.
 How the tongue is positioned is also another factor that can be an obstacle to breathing smoothly.
 By monitoring your snoring habits, you are able to determine whether the reason behind it is something that you can manage on your own or not.
 Whatever the reasons may be there are several solutions that can help to stop snoring.

-One common cause of snoring is related to the aging process.
+One common cause of snoring getting worse is related to the aging process.
 When a person reaches his middle years and further, the throat begins to get narrower.
 Because of this, there is a decrease in the throat’s muscle tone.
 When this happens, free flow of air is impeded and snoring results.
 Another reason would be how people are normally built.
 The men have air passages that are narrower than those of women.
 This is the reason that they snore a lot more.

 Although it is natural to breathe through the nose, there are people unable to do so because of certain obstructions on nasal passages, caused by infections of the sinus, enlarged adenoids, allergies, or inflammation of turbinates.
 When there are obstructions in the nasal airways, a person will tend to breathe through his mouth.
 This causes snoring since the soft tissues vibrate even more.